helium729/vigna/README.md

 The current version is v1.05

-**Warning: This project is not fully tested yet, please use with cautious in real world!**
+**Warning: This project is not fully tested yet, please use with caution in real world!**

 **If you find a bug or have any problems, you can create a issue.**